 - Leadership Development – We see leadership in non-traditional places, and we work proactively to draw it out, with ongoing attention to discerning and living into deeper purpose and calling.
 We invite and invest in people focused on serving the community, who in turn work to create and empower other leaders.

-- Crisis Response – We have seen how investing long-term and local leaves a legacy of healthy communities, more capable of leading in their own development and peace, and in turn of responding to a new crisis.
+- Ebola Response – In our experience with Ebola response, we saw how investing long-term and local leaves a legacy of healthy communities, more capable of leading in their own development and peace, and in turn of responding to a new crisis.
 With local individual and community voices at the center in crisis response, external support can not only have more immediate impact, but it can have a legacy beyond burned out donors or depleted communities.

 Home page and current page banner image (c) Sara Terry for Catalyst for Peace